 Meet the Director of Global Studies

-Andrew Poolman’s passion for travel and appreciation of other cultures started from a young age.
-He remembers traveling to England to visit his father’s side of the family and many of those journeys spilled into Continental Europe.
+He remembers traveling to England to visit his father’s side of the family and many of those journeys spilled into continental Europe.
 As a malleable 16-year-old, his soccer team experiences in France and Italy and his participation in the March of the Living in Poland and Israel, instilled the values that guide him professionally and personally today.
 He graduated from Carlisle High School in Pennsylvania in 1999 and matriculated to Haverford College.

 As a student on the other side of the Duck Pond, Andrew never imagined a career in education, let alone several years at the boys’ school down the street.
 His college years began with an interest in economics, but a summer internship at the Philadelphia Stock Exchange helped him to realize that a career in finance wasn’t for him.
 Study abroad experiences in Málaga, Spain, and Santiago, Chile, solidified his interest in the Spanish language and Hispanic culture.
 Andrew graduated with a B.A. in Spanish in 2003 and wrote a thesis “Soccer: A space of political expression in Chile.”